MaelElseware/MoveItUp/README.md

 # Move It Up! 🧠💪

-**A fun WPF desktop application that combines trivia questions with physical exercises to keep you mentally sharp and physically active during long work or study sessions.**
+**A fun desktop application that combines trivia questions with physical exercises to keep you physically active during long work sessions.**

-Both questions and exercises are easily customizable via a simple notepad.
-See Customizable Content System section !
-The latest version includes 900 questions and a sample of exercise.
-If you want to send more my way, I will happily include them in the next release !

 ## 🤔 Why This App Exists

-My brain is too small, when I'm deeply focused on coding, I often forget to take breaks and move around.
+I can never seem to remember it... when I'm deeply focused on coding, I often forget to take breaks and move around.
 Hours can pass without me getting up from my chair...
 This sedentary behavior isn't just uncomfortable : **prolonged sitting has been linked to increased risks of cardiovascular disease, diabetes, and musculoskeletal problems**.
 Research shows that **sitting for extended periods can reduce blood circulation, weaken core muscles, and negatively impact posture and mental clarity**.

 Rather than relying on willpower alone (which I clearly lack of), I created this gamified system to automatically remind me to move (itup) while keeping my brain engaged with fun questions.
-It's much easier to stick to healthy habits when they're fun and rewarding!

-## 🎯 What It Does

-Move It Up! periodically reminds you to wake up and do a small exercise, using trivia questions from various categories to keep you engaged.
-Based on whether you answer correctly or incorrectly, you'll be prompted to do different physical exercises.
+We all tend to ignore notifications so asking a general culture question seemed like an interesting lever in order to force you to consider what's happening on screen.
+But don't worry, the app will tell you X minutes (configurable) before a new exercise happens and if you are in a meeting you can using the window tray context menu to reset the timer.
+The app also features an inactivity checker (mouse and keyboard input) which will stop the timer if you are gone for Y minutes (configurable).

 ![AppScreenshot](https://github.com/user-attachments/assets/4ccb616b-8353-4682-9d7c-ef4e12f43d1e)